The subject of this blog is the capacity of the Controlock® magnet and the external influencing factors.

 The graph below shows the influence of the air gap size and the temperature on the Controlock® pull force.

 To conclude, the actual capacity of the magnet can differ widely depending on the external circumstances.
-The force of the magnet can increase or decrease depending on the air gap, steel surface size and type, and the temperature.
+The magnet’s force can increase or decrease depending on the air gap, steel surface size and type, and temperature.
 Consequently, testing the Controlock® magnet before declaring it ready for operation is mandatory.

 The information about the testing steps and equipment are explained thoroughly in the manual.